EyasuTeshome/shifttracker/job-search/job-searching-continue-building-your network-v2.md

 - [Don’t just network: become a relationship gardner](https://github.com/microverseinc/curriculum-professional-skills/blob/main/community/defining-networking-what-networking-is-and-what-it-is-not.md).

-Refer to this article if you feel lost or less motivated to network.
+**Refer to this article if you feel lost or less motivated to network!**

 ## Exercise